stephencottontail/limeguten/README.md

 * Figure out why both `editor.css` and `block.css` end up with the same CSS despite starting from different SCSS files.
 * WordPress recommends that the majority of your styles live in whatever stylesheet is registered as `style` and editor-specific styles live in whatever stylesheet is registered as `editor-style`.
 This works because both stylesheets are loaded in the editor while `editor-style` does not load on the frontend.
 * Right now, only the colors are implemented; we'll implement the "ghost"-style buttons later.
+  * Not all colors are implemented; I didn't feel like checking which button colors required dark text